Introduction

 Can I apply a second coat of Rustoleum before the first coat is fully dry?

-No—wait until the first coat is fully dry to avoid issues like smudging or uneven texture.
+It’s best to wait until the first coat is completely dry to prevent smudging or an uneven texture.

 What should I do if my Rustoleum finish feels tacky after the recommended drying time?

-Yes, if your finish feels tacky, consider increasing ventilation or adjusting the temperature in the area to help it cure more effectively.
+If your finish feels tacky, try increasing ventilation or adjusting the temperature in the area to help it cure properly.

 Is it safe to use Rustoleum products indoors?